-As of December 31, 2015, Quebecor held an 81.07% interest in Quebecor Media.
-On September 9, 2015, the Corporation's interest in Quebecor Media increased from 75.36% to 81.07% following the partial repurchase by Quebecor Media of CDP Capital's interest in its capital stock.
+As of December 31, 2016, Quebecor held an 81.07% interest in Quebecor Media.
+The Corporation's interest in Quebecor Media increased from 75.36% to 81.07% on September 9, 2015 as a result of the purchase by Quebecor Media of part of the interest in its equity held by CDP Capital d'Amérique Investissement inc. ("CDP Capital"), a subsidiary of the Caisse de dépôt et placement du Québec.
 Table 1 shows Quebecor Media's equity interest in its main subsidiaries at that date.

-Table 1Quebecor Media's interest (direct and indirect) in its main subsidiariesDecember 31, 2015
+Quebecor Media's interest (direct and indirect) in its main subsidiaries December 31, 2016